Okay, so you have got your new gaming PC, but now what? Are you wondering how you can get up and running with the games on your shiny new gaming PC?

 No PC experience is complete without installing your most used applications.
 You could go to each application’s websites and download it manually but ain’t nobody got time for that.
 Therefore, what I am suggesting is to use Ninite.

 This handy utility program allows you to install multiple applications together.
 It works the same way as PC Decrapifier works with the main difference being that this adds applications onto the PC rather than removing them.

 You also get a fair selection of applications and all the popular ones like Spotify, VLC, Dropbox, One Drive, and iTunes are all available here.

-To use this program simply download and install it on your PC.
+To use this program, simply download and install it on your PC.
 After you are done with the installation process, open the program and select the applications you want to download.
-Now let the magic happen and once everything is complete all the applications that you selected will be installed on your PC.
+Now let the magic happen, and once everything is complete, all your selected applications will be installed on your PC.

 9. Protect Your PC from Threats

-We have already done all the hard work of removing any unwanted program and setting the PC according to your preference.
-It would be a shame now won’t it if any harmful threat was to mess up the entire work that you did earlier.
+We have already done all the hard work of removing any unwanted programs and setting the PC according to your preference.
+It would be a shame now, won’t it, if any harmful threat was to mess up the entire work that you did earlier.

 10. Setup a Backup Plan for Your PC

 Setting up a proper backup plan has become very important these days.
 We are living in the dawn of rapid information; therefore, it is important that you keep your information protected and accessible at the same time.